 "Short term rental" means a dwelling, or portion of a dwelling unit, that is offered or provided to a guest by a short-term rental owner or operator for a fee for fewer than thirty (30) consecutive nights.
-Short-term rental units may be whole house rentals, apartments, condominiums, or individual rooms in homes.
+Shortterm rental units may be whole house rentals, apartments, condominiums, or individual rooms in homes.
 For the purpose of administration and enforcement of this title, the terms overnight rental, nightly rental, and vacation rental are interchangeable with short-term rentals.
 Subleasing or subletting of units for short- term rental is prohibited if the underlying zone prohibits such use.
-Short term rental does not apply to on-campus college or university housing units; Minnesota Department of Health licenses rest homes; convalescent care facilities; licensed group homes; nursing homes; hotels; or owner-occupied units.
+Short term rental does not apply to on-campus college or university housing units; Minnesota Department of Health licenses rest homes; convalescent care facilities; licensed group homes; nursing homes; hotels; motels; or owner-occupied units, other than mobile or manufactured home on rented premises or lots, or to a house, townhouse or condominium which is being "rented back" to its immediate prior owner.-